pyscaffold/pyscaffold/docs/extensions.rst

   functions that will be executed **after** the generation of files;
 * a :attr:`~pyscaffold.api.Scaffold.structure` dict,
   which is a directory tree representation as a (possibly nested) dictionary.
-The keys indicate the path for the generated file, while the value indicate its contents.
+The keys indicate each part of the path for the generated file, while the value indicate its contents.

 Additionally, the following methods are also available:

 * :meth:`~pyscaffold.api.Scaffold.merge_structure`:
-  deep merge the dictionary argument with the current representation of the to-be-generated file tree.
+  deep merge the dictionary argument with the current representation of the to-be-generated directory tree.
 * :meth:`~pyscaffold.api.Scaffold.ensure_file`:
-  ensure a single file exists in the current representation of the file tree, automatically creating the parent directories.
+  ensure a single file exists in the current representation of the tree, with the provided content, automatically creating the parent directories.
+* :meth:`~pyscaffold.api.Scaffold.reject_file`:
+  remove a file from the tree representation if the entire path exists.

 The ``project`` and  ``package`` options can be used in order to ensure the correct location of the files.